soulspace-org/overarch/doc/design.md

      * rich data types with literal representations
      * rich library of functions make processing simple and easy
      * existing reader instead of hand written DSLs and parsers
+   * functional implementation
-   * functional, easy to reason about
+     * easy to reason about
+     * explicit state when needed
    * clojure.spec
-     * validation where it's needed
+     * validation where and when it's needed
    * multiple value dispatch for export plugins